aryMello/Simple-Python-Games/README.md

 Python games that I've developed

 1 - Rock 🪨, Scissors✂️ or Paper📜

-2 - Guess the number!
+2 - Guess the Number!
+3 - Multiplication knowledge!